cloudamqp/lavinmq/README.md

 ## Implementation

-LavinMQ is written in [Crystal](https://crystal-lang.org/), a modern language built on the LLVM, that has a Ruby-like syntax, uses an event loop library for IO, is garbage collected, adopts a CSP-like [concurrency model](https://crystal-lang.org/docs/guides/concurrency.html) and compiles down to a single binary.
+LavinMQ is written in [Crystal](https://crystal-lang.org/), a modern language built on the LLVM, with a Ruby-like syntax.
+It uses an event loop library for IO, is garbage collected, adopts a CSP-like [concurrency model](https://crystal-lang.org/docs/guides/concurrency.html) and compiles down to a single binary.
 You can liken it to Go, but with a nicer syntax.